JaneliaSciComp/jacs-storage/README.md

 -H 'Content-Type: application/json' \
 -d "{ \"name\": \"d1\", \"ownerKey\": \"user:goinac\", \"storageTags\": [ \"d1\" ], \"storageFormat\": \"DATA_DIRECTORY\", \"metadata\": { \"additionalProp1\": {}, \"additionalProp2\": {}, \"additionalProp3\": {} }}"
 ```

+########JSON Fields description:

+- name: represents the name of the storage entry and this must be unique within a user context.
+- ownerKey: is the name of the owner formatted like a JACS subject, for example: 'user:username' or 'group:groupname'
+- storageTags: can be used to select the storage device on which to store the data.
+This is useful if you want some
+data files to be stored on nrs for example so that they could be accessed by processes running on the grid.
+- storageFormat: specifies how the data should be stored on the storage server: as a directory, as a tar archive or it's a single file
+Valid values for the storage format are:
+    - DATA_DIRECTORY - store data as expanded directory
+    - ARCHIVE_DATA_FILE - store data in a tar archive
+    - SINGLE_DATA_FILE - the storage is a single file

 2. Use the connectionURL and the ID returned in the JSON result in the first step to send to <connectionURL value>/agent_storage/<ID value> (see [documentation](http://jade1:9881/docs/#/Agent_storage_API._This_API_requires_an_authenticated_subject./persistStream)) the data files.
 ```
 curl -X POST "http://0.0.0.0:8881/jacsstorage/agent_api/v1/agent_storage/2501203311319875608/file/f1" \